learn-co-curriculum/js-basics-online-shopping-lab/README.md

 5. The `placeOrder()` function accepts one argument, a credit card number.
     + If no argument is received, the function should print out `Sorry, we don't have a credit card on file for you.`.
     + If a card number is received, the function should print out `Your total cost is $71, which will be charged to the card 83296759.` and then empty the `cart` array.

+## The final send-off
+This lab is _not_ easy!
+The methods, especially `viewCart()` require careful planning and a sharp eye.
+The `cart` array is a non-trivial nested data structure, and it would be a good idea to periodically check the value of your variables (think: `console.log()`, `debugger`, etc.) at different points within your functions, _especially_ when attempting to iterate over the `cart` and its items.

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-basics-online-shopping-lab'>Online Shopping Lab</a> on Learn.co and start learning to code for free.</p>